4 - Velocity BasicsΒΆ

 plot_point_velocities(time, vel_x, vel_y, rlons, rlats)

-Dealing with oceanic points¶
+Dealing with oceanic pointsΒΆ

 By default, all points exist for all time.
 However this is not true for oceanic points.
 And this is why the above plot is drawing points that it should not.

-).
+To fix this we can specify age=None to gpts.plate_velocity() (insteading of relying on the default age=numpy.inf).
 This will use the static polygons of the model to assign a time of appearance to each point.
 This way, if we calculate velocities at a time prior to the age of appearance of some oceanic points, then those points will now be missing from the output (as desired).

 # Create points with initial positions at present day (0 Ma).